 - Prepare 5 for thoughtful and relevant questions you want to ask during the conversation.
 Write it down in a notebook.
 This way you show that you have prepared yourself.
 It is a doer when, at the end of the conversation, you are asked if you have any questions, you say no, but you can not show that you did at the beginning of the conversation and were already answered.
 IMPORTANT: know the difference between a relevant / interesting question and an inappropriate question.
 For example: Which challenges do you face in this role in the first six months?
 Versus: How soon can I get promotion?

 - Know your track record: What was your target in your last 2-3 roles?
-What percentage of the target did you get?
+What percentage of the target have you achieved?
 What percentage was the acquisition of new sales / customers?
 How does that relate to your colleagues in the same role?
 Were you responsible for generating your own leads?
-Note: your interlocutor is looking for evidence that you are an excellent sales professional, who sets, targets and exceeds goals.
-Prepare yourself well for this.
+Note: your conversation partner is looking for proof that you are an excellent sales professional, who sets goals, achieves and exceeds goals.
+Prepare well for this.
 If you bring documentation or testimonial that reinforces your story, that is worth a lot.

 Do's and don'ts